IceHe/lib/mac/setup-guide.md

         Reference : [JDKs - SDKMAN!](https://sdkman.io/jdks)

         ```bash
-        sdk install java
+        sdk install java [VERSION]
         ```

--   C. via the installation downloaded from the official website
+-   C. via the installation downloaded from the websites

     Reference : [Java Downloads - Oracle](https://www.oracle.com/java/technologies/downloads/)

 #### JAVA_HOME

-Set the environment variable `JAVA_HOME` - automatically via the dotfiles above
+Set the environment variable `JAVA_HOME` - automatically

+e.g. via the dotfiles downloaded above

-or do it manually - append the command below to the ZSH configuration file `~/.zshrc` :
+I can do it manually : append the command below to the ZSH configuration file `~/.zshrc` :

 ```bash
 export JAVA_HOME=`/usr/libexec/java_home -v 17`
 ```

 - If `~/.zshrc` doesn't exists, create it
-- If use `bash` instead of `zsh`, append to the file `~/.bashrc`
+- If use `bash` instead of `zsh`, append to the BASH configuration file `~/.bashrc`

 Note : The tilde symbol `~` equals the path of the current user's home directory, e.g. for me `/Users/icehe`